dmdm/PySite/README.rst

 	http://www.master-site.org/sites/www.my-site.org/@@filemgr

-Step 3 (todo)
+Step 3 (DONE)
 -------------

-Append ``/@@edit`` to a page's URL to enter edit mode of this page.

-Build UI to allow editing of contents in a more friendly wysiwyg manner.

-Have in-line editing with "hallo" or "aloha" editor, like `Mezzanine`_.

-Maybe add ACE online code editor.
+Added ACE online code editor.

+Started facilities to manage virtual mailboxes.

 Step 4..n (todo)
 ----------------

+- Append ``/@@edit`` to a page's URL to enter edit mode of this page.
+- Build UI to allow editing of contents in a more friendly wysiwyg manner.
+- Have in-line editing with "hallo" or "aloha" editor, like `Mezzanine`_.
 - Maybe integrate database
 - UI to manage sites, not only content, users, ACL etc.